This article will explain how drunken driving cases work against both an intoxicated driver and a bar by covering the following topics:

 Anyone who is physically injured by virtue of a bar violating safe alcohol service rules as laid out by the TABC has the right to pursue compensation from the drinking establishment.
 However, the path to securing remedies for the harm won’t be the same for all injured parties.
 Different classifications of plaintiffs will need to take different approaches to reach the same end of obtaining compensation, and they will face different challenges along the way.
 There are two classifications of plaintiffs in a dram shop claim.

 Injured parties in a typical dram shop case fall into one of two categories: third party plaintiffs, or first party plaintiffs.
-A third party plaintiff is someone other than the drunken driver who was injured in a drunken driving accident.
-This person can be a passenger in the intoxicated motorist’s car, the driver of another vehicle, the passenger(s) of another vehicle, pedestrians, motorcyclists, or bicyclists; any innocent third party who was harmed by the drunken driver due to a bar breaking the safe alcohol service rules.
+A third party plaintiff is someone other than the driver who was injured in an accident.
+This person can be a passenger in the intoxicated motorist’s car, the driver of another vehicle, the passenger(s) of another vehicle, pedestrians, motorcyclists, or bicyclists; any innocent third party who was harmed by the driver due to a bar breaking the safe alcohol service rules.

-A first party plaintiff is typically the drunken driver themselves who was injured.
-They can sue the bar who over-served them following an injury sustained in a drunken driving accident, or the driver’s family files a wrongful death lawsuit after their loved one drinks past the point of intoxication at a bar and then dies in a drunken driving accident, or by some other means.
-Since Texas law considers negligent drinking establishments to be a cause of drunken driving accidents, then they can be held partially accountable even for harm done to the drunken driver.
+A first party plaintiff is typically the driver themselves who was injured.
+They can sue the bar who over-served them following an injury sustained in an accident, or the driver’s family files a wrongful death lawsuit after their loved one drinks past the point of intoxication at a bar and then dies in an accident, or by some other means.
+Since Texas law considers negligent drinking establishments to be a cause of accidents, then they can be held partially accountable even for harm done to the intoxicated driver.

 According to Texas’ Dram Shop laws, a bar is not liable for over serving alcohol until a person becomes noticeably intoxicated, yet the bar continues to serve that person.

-Unfortunately, most drinking establishments are more concerned with making profits than protecting their customers until a drunken driving accident happens.
+Unfortunately, most drinking establishments are more concerned with making profits than protecting their customers until an accident happens.
 Therefore, if you’ve been injured in a drunken driving accident, odds are that the drinking establishment that served the driver wasn’t taking the necessary precautions to avoid liability.

 To win a dram shop case, it’s not enough just to know that the bar served an obviously intoxicated patron, but you’re going to have to be able to prove it.
 Moreover, you’ll need to establish that the bar’s wrongful actions were the actual and proximate cause of the accident and your injuries.